Baileys Frosting

 While we are trying to make a boozy frosting, you can actually use too much Baileys.
 If you go overboard with it, you can throw off the consistency of the frosting.

-So don’t get too heavy handed when making it!
-The maximum amount of liquid this Baileys frosting can handle and still be pipeable is about 3 Tbsp.
+So don’t get too heavy-handed when making it!
+The maximum amount of liquid this Baileys frosting can handle and still be pipeable is about 5 Tbsp or a little over 1/4 cup.

 image of a bottle of baileys